 If you’ve been following our Best Chicken Breeds Series, then you already know the best chicken breeds for eggs, meat, and the most popular dual-purpose breeds.
 You also know which breeds are popular for looks and which ones lay brown or blue, or multi-colored eggs.

 What Heritage Breeds Are Ideal For Both Meat And Eggs?
-17 heritage chicken breeds have traditionally been used for eggs and meat production.
+17 heritage chicken breeds have traditionally been used for more egg and meat production.
 Several of these breeds are super egg layers, while other breeds are larger breeds that produce more meat in the roosters.
+Other heritage breeds are fameous for their delicate flavor not found in any other chicken breed.

 The best heritage dual-purpose chicken breeds are: